jetstack/jetstack-secure-gcm/docs/TESTING-DEPLOYER.md

 the image embeds:

 - The `helm` tool,
-- The Helm charts for cert-manager, google-cas-issuer and preflight.
+- The Helm charts for cert-manager, google-cas-issuer and jetstack-secure.

 There are two deployer tags: